 An ERP system is designed to connect data from all major functional areas and improve an organization’s reporting capabilities.
-The goal is faster, better decision making by senior management aided by a current and accurate picture of the organization’s performance.
+The goal is better, faster decision making by senior management aided by a current and accurate picture of the organization’s performance.

-To achieve this goal, an organization must first decide what information it needs out of the system.
+The right ERP reporting strategy will help companies achieve this goal.
+An organization must first decide what information it needs out of the system.
 Because many configuration parameters cannot be changed after system integration has begun, it is important to identify critical reporting requirements at the outset of an ERP implementation.